Off Press Podcast

 Garrett Snyder ’09

-Los Angeles is considered one of the most ethnically diverse U.S. cities, and its culinary culture is just as wide-ranging.
-As food editor of Los Angeles Magazine, Garrett Snyder ’09 probably has tasted as many dishes as a United Nations chef.
-Snyder talks about L.A.’s unique food culture, the oddest thing he’s ever eaten and […]
+Los Angeles Magazine food editor Garrett Snyder ’09 probably has tasted as many dishes as a United Nations chef.
+He talks about L.A.’s unique food culture and the oddest thing he’s ever eaten.

 Episode 5 • February 26, 2018